Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 • A maternal physiological environment capable of supporting implantation and early development

-Egg and sperm create the genetic blueprint.
+Egg and sperm created the genetic blueprint carried by the embryo.

 The Mother’s Nutritional Status and Early Differentiation